phasegenomics/hic_qc/collateral/HiC_QC_report_template.md

 We therefore rely more heavily on metrics that directly relate to the usefulness of Hi-C reads for proximity analysis, such as the percentage of read pairs with mates mapping far away, or mapping to different contigs.

 ### Duplicate reads
+**IMPORTANT NOTE: THE DUPLICATE FLAG IS NOT SET BY DEFAULT IN A BAM FILE.
+YOU NEED TO EXPLICITLY SET IT BY E.G. RUNNING SAMBLASTER ON YOUR BAM FILE.
+IF THE FRACTION OF DUPLICATES IS EXACTLY ZERO, IT PROBABLY MEANS THAT THE FLAG HAS NOT BEEN SET.**

 Sequencing libraries frequently contain duplicate reads, due to PCR or optical issues.
 These are generally considered to be non-informative, and are thus bad.
 Higher proportions of duplicate reads are also correlated with low library complexity and poor library performance generally.